browniefed/react-native-animation-book/api/GETLAYOUT.md

 # getLayout

-This exists only on the `Animated.ValueXY` instance.
+This method exists only on `Animated.ValueXY` instances.
 The documentation explains it here [http://facebook.github.io/react-native/docs/animated.html#getlayout](http://facebook.github.io/react-native/docs/animated.html#getlayout).

 This is a helper that just saves you some code.
-The equivalence of what it generates is something like so.
+The equivalence of what it generates is something like so:

 ```
 this._animatedValue = new Animated.ValueXY();